lab596/civiform/Production.md

 Our production infrastructure is managed declaratively by [cloudformation](https://github.com/seattle-uat/civiform/tree/main/infra).
 To deploy, `run bin/deploy-prod`.
 You will need the AWS CLI - `brew install awscli`.

-Production automatically updates after a prober run at 8 pm and 6 am, pacific time, every weekday.
-You can view the most recent runs of this prober [here](https://github.com/seattle-uat/civiform/actions/workflows/cron.yaml).
+Production can also be deployed by kicking off the workflow for this prober [here](https://github.com/seattle-uat/civiform/actions/workflows/cron.yaml).
+We have turned off scheduled probe and deploys for now.

 ## Resources not managed by CloudFormation